 Higher levels of government have promised $9 billion for Toronto’s transit priorities.
 With $3.56-billion already allocated for the Scarborough Subway Extension (SSE) and $1.46-billion in SmartTrack funding secured from this new money, the $6.8-billion Relief Line, $2.2-billion Eglinton East LRT and $1.98-billion Waterfront LRT are left to compete for the remaining $7.5-billion.

-During the provincial election, the PC’s promised another $5-billion toward transit in Toronto with the Sheppard Loop (three-stop SSE), Relief Line and Yonge Extension to Richmond Hill as their priority.
+During the 2018 provincial election, Doug Ford promised another $5-billion toward transit in Toronto with the Sheppard Loop (three-stop SSE), Relief Line and Yonge Extension to Richmond Hill as their priority.

-The platform included the Eglinton East LRT with the proviso that it be tunneled:
+The Conservative party platform included the Eglinton East LRT with the proviso that it be tunneled:

 “The Eglinton Crosstown is currently being built across the city.
 There will be two additional expansions to this project: Westward expansion to Pearson International Airport, and eastward expansion to the University of Toronto Scarborough Campus.

 However, future expansions of the Eglinton Crosstown should be built underground to help reduce congestion once construction is completed.”

 Tunneling the 27 km Eglinton East LRT from Kennedy to Malvern would add billions in costs.
 Clearly, sensible transit planning for the suburbs is not on Ford Nation’s agenda.
 However, both the EELRT and Sheppard Loop were promised to Scarborough before a “line by line review” of Ontario’s finances revealed a $15-billion deficit.
 If the province is willing to cancel university expansion projects worth $300 million to cut costs, how will it justify the expenditure of billions of dollars for transit?